 Note that a credit can be revoked at any time if there is insufficient evidence of proper operation and maintenance.
+Credits will not be applied retroactively to prior stormwater utility bills.
 Credits do not transfer when property ownership is transferred or sold.